Dattax/sample_jl/README.md

 ### Submission Criteria

-* Generally, we know that there are two kinds of notebooks:
+Generally, we know that there are two kinds of notebooks:

-* Instructional notebooks (how to do something)
+* Pursely Instructional notebooks (how to do something in code) - not preferred

-* Interesting problems (show you how a problem was solved rather than a purely instructional notebook)
+* Interesting Problems (discusses a problem and how it was solved rather than a purely instructional notebook) - preferred

 ## We want a project that highlights a problem that was solved

 It can have an instructional element, but we care more about the results (geared towards solving problems in a specific domain)

-An example of a notebook that solves a problem is here: https://juliaactuary.org/tutorials/mortalitytablesdataframe/
+An example of a notebook that discusses a problem and provides an output is: https://gaelforget.github.io/ClimateModels.jl/dev/examples/CMIP6.html

 ### Selection Process